bphillips201/ashleephillips.com/src/pages/case-study--a11y-checklists/a11y-checklists.md

 ### Process

-I went through all 80 rules, pulled out the ones that were AA specific, and gave them to each discipline rep.
+The team went through all 80 WCAG rules and placed them into a spreadsheet.

-They rewrote the rules in their craft’s “language,” and I went through the final lists and copyedited them (and I was the copy rep).
+Each discipline rewrote the rules in their craft’s "language," then I went through the final lists and copyedited them.

-From there, we had checklists for each discipline (design, content, dev, and QA) to follow.

 ### Recommendations